 It’s no secret that plants can suffer from seasonal affective disorder, just like people.
 They may go dormant or die as the days get shorter and the sun is less of a source of light.
-But did you know that you can help plants with the seasonal affective disorder by using grow lights?
+But did you know that you can help plants with the seasonal affective disorder by using can grow lights help with sad ?
 Grow lights give the plants the light they need to stay healthy and happy.
 This blog post will discuss how growing lights can help plants’ seasonal affective disorder.
 Stay tuned to learn more!

 - 5 Conclusion

 Can Grow Lights Help With Sad Plant’s Seasonal Affective Disorder?